Cruden Bay F.C.

 Cruden Bay Junior Football Club are a Scottish football club from the village of Cruden Bay, Aberdeenshire.
-Members of the Scottish Junior Football Association, they currently play in the North Second Division.
+Members of the Scottish Junior Football Association, they currently play in the North of Scotland Football League.
 Founded in 1934 as an Amateur side, they stepped up to the Junior grade in 1995.
 The club are based at Watson Park, formerly known as Bayfield Park, and the club's colour is purple.